erterdterxtwerferqq-sys/Luna-Interface-Suite/Documentation.md

 However, If you would still like to use your own custom icons, You may do so by changing the Icon value to the ID of ur image (DO NOT INCLUDE rbxassetid://) and Changing ImageSource to Custom.

 #### Creating A Tab
 This will show u how to create the instance of a tab.
-I reccomend storing them in a table but it is fine for the docs.
+I recommend storing them in a table but it is fine for the docs.
 ```lua
 local Tab = Window:CreateTab({
 	Name = "Tab Example",